rebek-007/opencv_tutorials/README.md

    LEARN OPENCV in 3 HOURS with Python by Murtaza's Workshop - Robotics and AI

-I have included all the chapters in the git folder.
+I have included all the chapters in the git repository.
 Happy Learning!